glomex/gcdt-docs/docs/03_getting_started.md

 $ source ./venv/bin/activate
 $ pip install pip --upgrade
 ```
-gcdt needs some gcdt-glugins so you should want to install these together.
-Plugins is a powerful tool to add features to `gcdt` without having to directly modify the `gcdt` core.
-The easiest way is to put the dependencies into a requirements_gcdt.txt file:
+gcdt needs some `gcdt-glugins` so you should install these together. `gcdt-glugins` are powerful tool to add features to `gcdt` without having to directly modify the `gcdt` core.
+The easiest way is to put the dependencies into a *requirements_gcdt.txt* file:
 ```bash
 gcdt
 gcdt-config-reader